DileepKumar52/ThreatHawk/README.md

 - VirusTotal Integration
 - YARA Rule Playground

+The Cybersecurity Knowledge Hub will also continue expanding with practical guides connected to ThreatHawk's security tools.

 ---

 # 🤝 Contributing

-Contributions, ideas, bug reports, and feature suggestions are always welcome.
+Contributions, ideas, bug reports, security improvements, and feature suggestions are welcome.

-If you discover a bug or have an idea that can improve ThreatHawk, feel free to open an issue or submit a pull request.
+If you discover a bug or have an idea that could improve ThreatHawk, open an issue or submit a pull request.

+For security-related reports, please use the Security Disclosure information available on the ThreatHawk website.

 ---

 # 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ---